New Employee Resources

 Employee Orientation.
 If you have any questions after NEO, please contact the Benefits

-Specialist (x7358).
-Ensure you make your selections and enroll in benefits within
+Team at firstname.lastname@example.org or x4397.
+Ensure you make your selections and enroll in benefits within your first

 4. Identify and register for job-specific training(s).